miurahr/py7zr/README.rst

 .. note::
   * A feature handling symbolic link is basically compatible with ``p7zip`` implementation, but not work with original 7-zip because the original does not implement the feature.
+  * ``py7zr`` try checking symbolic links strictly and raise ValueError when bad link is requested, but it does **not** guarantee to block all the bad cases.
   * ZStandard and Brotli is not default methods of 7-zip, so these archives are considered not to be compatible with original 7-zip on windows/p7zip on linux/mac.
   * Enhanced Deflate is also known as `DEFLATE64` :sup:`TM` that is a registered trademark of `PKWARE, Inc.`
+  * Enhanced Deflate is tested only on CPython.
+It is disabled on PyPy.

 Not supported algorithms
 ------------------------